anachrocomputer/6502/asm/README.md

 Allow directive names to begin with a dot.

-Allow label names to end with a colon.

 Generate a warning if a JMP indirect vector crosses a page boundary (NMOS 6502 bug)

 Implement a file inclusion mechanism.